-Some of our recent research discoveries include the identification of electromagnetic duality as a critical symmetry for understanding nano-optics, the development of compact Terahertz radiation sources based on stimulated polariton scattering; diamond Raman laser innovations with applications including long-range sensing and defence; and the discovery of ‘blue straggler stars’ in the nearby Large Magellanic Cloud.
+Our recent research discoveries include the identification of electromagnetic duality as a critical symmetry for understanding nano-optics; the development of compact Terahertz radiation sources based on stimulated polariton scattering; diamond Raman laser innovations with applications including long-range sensing and defence; and the discovery of ‘blue straggler stars’ in the nearby Large Magellanic Cloud.
 Most research activity within the Department is channeled through one of the two Australian Research Council (ARC) Centres of Excellence of which we are part, or through one of the four Macquarie University Research Centres led by the Department of Physics and Astronomy.

 National Research Centres